-STATE REQUIREMENTS FOR THE CLASS OF 2022
+STATE REQUIREMENTS FOR THE CLASS OF 2023

-Completion of Washington state's minimum graduation requirements, as established by the state legislature, signifies that a student is prepared for a meaningful next step in life.
+Completion of Washington State's minimum graduation requirements, as established by the state legislature and the State Board of Education (SBE), signifies that a student is prepared to successfully transition into life post-high school.
 In 2019, the legislature removed state testing as a requirement and instead approved multiple graduation pathways that provide students with more options to demonstrate their preparation for their first step after high school.

-Students fulfill the state graduation requirements that are in place for their expected graduation year based on when they first enter 9th grade at any public high school.
-For students who need more than four years to graduate, they still need to meet the graduation requirements of their original graduation year cohort.
+Students fulfill the state graduation requirements that are in place for their expected graduation year (cohort), which is determined upon their entry into any public high school beginning their 9th grade year.
+Students needing more than four years to graduate must still meet the graduation requirements of their original graduation year cohort.